durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_06_explore_msdefender.md

 1. Close all the open browser tabs.

+   In this lab, you explored Microsoft Defender for Cloud.

 ### Review

-In this lab, you explored Microsoft Defender for Cloud.
+In this lab, you have completed:
+- Explore on Microsoft Defender for Cloud
+- How to enable/disable the various Microsoft Defender for Cloud plans

 ## You have successfully completed the lab